robert17/iotf-rtd/docs/reference/security.rst

 will be scoped by the IOT Foundation.
 This prevents devices from being able to impersonate another device.

-The only way to impersonate another device is via obtaining compromised security credentials for the device.
+The only way to impersonate another device is by obtaining compromised security credentials for the device.